zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Jerome says to Elise, “Did you hear what the speake r said?”
 A “speaker” (speaker) here refers to a person who is talking or  giving a speech in front of other people, in front of a group of people.
 The wo rd “speaker” can also refer to an electronic device that you hear sounds out of.
-S o, if you’re listening, for example, to the radio, you are probably listening t o the sound coming out of a speaker.
+S o, if you’re listening, for example, to the radio, you are probably listening to the sound coming out of a speaker.
 You could also have headphones or ear buds  as well that go right into your ear.
 Jerome, however, is talking about a perso n who is speaking, who is talking.

 Elise says, “No, I didn’t catch that either.”
 “To c atch” (catch) here means to understand or to recognize something, especially so mething that is being told to you.
 If you have difficulty hearing someone, you ma y say, “I didn’t catch that,” meaning I didn’t understand it or I didn’t hear it properly.
 Elise isn’t able to understand what the speaker is saying either.
 She s ays, “She’s racing through her presentation like she’s late for her train.”
 “T o race” (race) means to do something very quickly, very fast.
 Elise is saying that the speaker is talking very fast.

 She’s “racing through her presentation” – the infor mation she’s giving to people – “like she’s late for her train.”
 If you are “late f or your train,” you may miss your train because you may arrive at the train station t oo late.
 So of course you’re going to move very quickly so you don’t miss your t rain.
-Well that’s what Elise is comparing the speaker to – a person who is moving v ery quickly.
+Well that’s what Elise is comparing the speaker to – a person who is moving very quickly.
 Jerome says, “I know.
 She speaks at such a fast rate of speech that  it’s dizzying.”
 Your “rate (rate) of speech” is how fast you talk.
 I’m talking  at a slow rate of speech right now, compared to how fast I might speak to someone else.

 The rate of speech of the speaker, according to Jer ome, is “dizzying” (dizzying).
 Something that is “dizzying” makes you dizzy.
 “To b e dizzy” means to be confused.
 Usually you feel as though you may fall d own, or you feel, we would say, “disoriented.”
 If someone hits you on the head , you may feel dizzy.
 Your head might begin to seem as though it is spinning a round as though it is moving